Design, build and launch your own app at CodeCamp 2017

 Applying for your free place at this year's CodeCamp is simple.

-Check you meet all the entry requirements.
+meet all the entry requirements.

 Complete the application form, including your 250-word statement about why you want to attend CodeCamp.